 • I might challenge your thoughts, feelings, or behaviors, helping you face difficult truths about yourself.
 This is done in a supportive way to encourage self-exploration and growth.

-These psychodynamic therapy techniques are often combined and are always tailored to the client’s needs.
+These psychodynamic therapy techniques are often combined and tailored to the client’s needs.
 The therapeutic relationship is also key, providing a safe space to explore deep-seated issues.

 Who Benefits from Psychodynamic Treatment

 Psychodynamic therapy techniques have benefited a range of individuals facing barriers and challenges.
 It is usually a longer-term approach, so I do not typically use it for brief solution-focused needs or when you seek fast results.
-The results of psychodynamic treatment can be deep and significant, but they may be less measurable than with other approaches.
-I can borrow from psychodynamic treatment with families with older children and in couples treatment, though it is not likely to be my primary approach.
+The results of psychodynamic treatment can be profound and significant, but they may be less measurable than with other approaches.
+I can borrow from psychodynamic treatment with families with older children and in couples approaches, though it is not likely to be my primary method.

 Psychodynamic Therapy in Practice